Assessing Robustness via Score-Based Adversarial Image Generation: Abstract

 \section{Abstract}

 Most adversarial attacks and defenses focus on perturbations within small $\ell_p$-norm constraints.
-However, $\ell_p$ threat models cannot capture all relevant semantic-preserving perturbations, and hence, the scope of robustness evaluations is limited.
-In this work, we introduce \emph{\ours{}} (\oursacro{}), a novel framework that leverages the advancements in score-based generative models to generate adversarial examples beyond $\ell_p$-norm constraints, so-called \emph{unrestricted} adversarial examples, overcoming their limitations.
-Unlike traditional methods, \oursacro{} maintains the core semantics of images while generating realistic adversarial examples, either by transforming existing images or synthesizing new ones entirely from scratch.
-We further exploit the generative capability of \oursacro{} to purify images, empirically enhancing the robustness of classifiers.
-Our extensive empirical evaluation demonstrates that \oursacro{} matches the performance of state-of-the-art attacks and defenses across multiple benchmarks.
-This work highlights the importance of investigating adversarial examples bounded by semantics rather than $\ell_p$-norm constraints. \oursacro{} represents an important step towards more encompassing robustness assessments.
+However, $\ell_p$ threat models cannot capture all relevant semantics-preserving perturbations, and hence, the scope of robustness evaluations is limited.
+In this work, we introduce Score-Based Adversarial Generation (ScoreAG), a novel framework that leverages the advancements in score-based generative models to generate unrestricted adversarial examples that overcome the limitations of $\ell_p$-norm constraints.
+Unlike traditional methods, ScoreAG maintains the core semantics of images while generating adversarial examples, either by transforming existing images or synthesizing new ones entirely from scratch.
+We further exploit the generative capability of ScoreAG to purify images, empirically enhancing the robustness of classifiers.
+Our extensive empirical evaluation demonstrates that ScoreAG improves upon the majority of state-of-the-art attacks and defenses across multiple benchmarks.
+This work highlights the importance of investigating adversarial examples bounded by semantics rather than $\ell_p$-norm constraints.
+ScoreAG represents an important step towards more encompassing robustness assessments.